senorprogrammer/newrelic/README.md

 plan to finish all GET (read) operations before any POST (create) operations, and then PUT (update) operations, and, finally, the DELETE operations.

-The API documentation can be found from (New Relic)[http://newrelic.com], and you'll need an API key (for some operations, an Admin API key is required).
+The API documentation can be found from [New Relic](http://newrelic.com), and you'll need an API key (for some operations, an Admin API key is required).

 ## USAGE